Palashio/libra/CONTRIBUTING.md

-Guidelines for contributing to Libra will come soon.
+Guidelines for contributing to verve will come soon.